slideloft/new-docs/glossary/buds.md

 # BUDS

 The [BUDS](https://github.com/Bantu/Bantu-protocol/blob/master/ecosystem/sep-0002.md) maps Bantu addresses to more information about a given user.
 It's a way for Bantu client software to resolve email-like addresses such as `name*yourdomain.com` into account IDs like: `GCCVPYFOHY7ZB7557JKENAX62LUAPLMGIWNZJAFV2MITK6T32V37KEJU`.
-Federated addresses provide an easy way for users to share payment details by using a syntax that interoperates across different domains and providers.
+Buds addresses provide an easy way for users to share payment details by using a syntax that interoperates across different domains and providers.

 ## Buds addresses

-Bantu federated addresses are divided into two parts separated by `*`: the username and the domain.
+Bantu Buds addresses are divided into two parts separated by `*`: the username and the domain.

 For example: `flarcos*Bantu.network`: